 If plants start to stretch out towards the sun and become leggy, they likely need more sun than they are getting.
 Move them, if possible, to a sunnier site.

 Rosette-forming succulents like Aeonium and Echeveria that become leggy can be "beheaded" now to allow propagation of the head and possibly new growth of plants along the stem.
 Suspend the cut head on the edges of an empty flower pot, stem side down, put it in a shady spot, and in a few weeks, you will see tiny root hairs on the stem.
-Then, plant in a good quality succulent mix.
+Then, plant in a high-quality succulent mix.

 Pests

 Succulents are bothered by a few pests, but those can be annoying, unsightly, and sometimes destructive.
 Among the most common are mites, mealy bugs, snails, birds, and rodents.
 Birds and rodents find healthy succulents a good water source, especially during dry periods.
 Snails love the tender new growth.
-These pests can be deterred by exclusion or repellants.
+These pests can be deterred by exclusion or repellents.
 Bird netting is a good choice if most of your plants are in one area.

 Distorted leaves may mean a plant is infested with spider mites, the second most common pest of succulents.